Board of Directors

 Anthony B. Evnin, Ph.D. has been a Partner at Venrock, a venture capital firm, since 1975.
 Dr. Evnin currently serves on the Board of Directors of AVEO Pharmaceuticals and Infinity Pharmaceuticals as well as on the Boards of two private companies, Constellation Pharmaceuticals and Juno Therapeutics.
 He is a Trustee of The Rockefeller University, a Member of the Boards of Overseers and Managers of Memorial Sloan-Kettering Cancer Center, a Trustee of The Jackson Laboratory, a Director of the New York Genome Center, a Member of the Board of Directors of the Albert and Mary Lasker Foundation, and a Trustee Emeritus of Princeton University.
 Dr. Evnin received an A.B. in chemistry from Princeton University and a Ph.D. in chemistry from the Massachusetts Institute of Technology.

-Tuan Ha-Ngoc has served as president and chief executive officer of AVEO and as a member of our board of directors since June 2002.
+Tuan Ha-Ngoc was named Chairman in January 2015 after serving as president, chief executive officer and a director of AVEO since June 2002.
+He has more than 25 years of senior leadership experience in the biotech industry.
 From 1999 to 2002, he was co-founder, president and chief executive officer of deNovis, Inc., an enterprise-scale software development company for the automation of healthcare administrative functions.
-From 1998 to 1999, Mr. Ha-Ngoc was corporate vice president of strategic development for Wyeth, following Wyeth’s acquisition of Genetics Institute, where Mr. Ha-Ngoc served as executive vice president with responsibility for corporate development, commercial operations and European and Japanese operations.
-Mr. Ha-Ngoc serves on the Board of Directors of Human Genome Sciences, Inc. as well as on the boards of a number of academic and nonprofit organizations, including the Harvard School of Dental Medicine, the Tufts School of Medicine, the MIT Koch Institute of Integrative Cancer Research, the Boston Philharmonic Orchestra, and the International Institute of Boston.
+From 1998 to 1999, Mr. Ha-Ngoc was corporate vice president of strategic development for Wyeth, following Wyeth’s acquisition of Genetics Institute, where Mr. Ha-Ngoc served from 1984 to 1997 as executive vice president with responsibility for corporate development, commercial operations and European and Japanese operations.
+Mr. Ha-Ngoc serves on the boards of a number of academic organizations, including the Harvard School of Dental Medicine, and the MIT Koch Institute of Integrative Cancer Research.
 He holds an M.B.A. from INSEAD and an M.A. in pharmacy from the University of Paris, France.

 Raju Kucherlapati, Ph.D.